GavraMG/JavaSnakeGame/README.md

 <br/>

 ## About My Game
 In Grade 12, I harnessed the power of Java in my classroom to recreate the iconic Snake game.
 This project was aim to try to use the knowledge that I learn so far in java to create a simple and enjoyable game that everyone knows about.
-Using growing programming skills to build this game and also as a personal challenge to elevate a timeless classic with code.
+It's designed to provide a fun and interactive experience, highlighting basic game mechanics like collision detection, scorekeeping, and user input handling.
+Using my growing programming skills to build this game while also as a personal challenge to elevate a timeless classic with code.
 <br/>

 ## 🚀 Features